The Impact Scholars Program is a flexible, scholar-driven research experience where scholars and mentors work together toward three key outputs:

 Submission Form

-All teams are required to submit a summary for the general public at the end of the program using this form.
+All teams are required to submit a summary for the general public by the 27th April 2026 using this form.

 Seminar Presentations